The Friends of Allan Renner

 Author Biography

 Dave J. Andrae was born on the Autumnal Equinox of 1979 in Milwaukee, Wisconsin, where he grew up.
-He has bounced around a bit and currently lives in Florida.
+He currently lives in Florida.
 Andrae is a novelist and multidisciplinary artist with a background in film and music.
-Both of his books to date, The Friends of Allan Renner and Rem’s Chance, are character-driven, blended-genre works with literary fiction elements.
-Andrae holds a BFA in film from the University of Wisconsin-Milwaukee, and some of the work he’s been in involved in has played at festivals.
-As a writer-director, his films and videos include The Plants Are Listening, Self-Important Empirical Film #3, with Voice-over, Robert on his Lunch Break, Fire in the Neighborhood, and Fugazi’s Last Stop in Wisconsin.
-Though once a card-carrying cineaste, with a big appetite for his chosen medium, in his forties he has been semiretired from cinema and tends to watch movies less.
-Starting in the mid-nineties, Andrae has played music, on and off, in various live bands and studio side projects.
-The most active of these in recent times has been his solo recording project Tired of Triangles, which released its second album, The Havanese, in 2023.
+All three of his books to date—Wolf in Wanderley, Rem’s Chance, and The Friends of Allan Renner—are character-driven, blended-genre works with literary fiction elements.
+Andrae holds a BFA in film and is the writer-director of several films and videos, some of which have played in festivals and cinema clubs around the world.
+Since the mid-nineties, he has played music, on and off, in various live bands and studio side projects, including Astronaut Ice Cream Headache and Tired of Triangles.

 Book Review